-The Board has approved the list of Schedule 4 medicines in the table attached, for the purposes of granting a scheduled medicines endorsement.
-With the exception of one medicine which may be taken orally for the emergency treatment of acute angle closure glaucoma (acetazolamide or acetazolamide sodium - Diamox, highlighted in the list), all medicines included on the list are for topical use only, and are already approved for use by endorsed optometrists in four jurisdictions: Victoria, Tasmania, South Australia and Northern Territory.
+Subject to Ministerial Council approval, the Board has approved the lists of Schedule 4 medicines in the table attached, for the purposes of granting a scheduled medicines endorsement.
+All medicines included in Table 1 are for topical use only, and are already approved for use by endorsed optometrists in four jurisdictions: Victoria, Tasmania, South Australia and Northern Territory.